 Precious are the metals we work and the attention we dedicate to stakeholders.
-Precious acts for a precious future is our dedication to being a successful company, which allows us to take on responsibility over the long term.
-The environment and the social and economic context, influenced by our actions, are above all precious acts.
+Precious acts for a precious future is our dedication to being a successful company, our pledge to take on responsibility over the long term.
+Precious above all are our actions that influence the environment and the social and economic context.

-For this reason, 'Metalor Precious Acts for a Precious Future' expresses our promise and our approach to responsibility and sustainability, which is manifested through 4 pillars.
+For this reason, 'Metalor Precious Acts for a Precious Future' expresses our promise and our approach to responsibility and sustainability, which is manifested through 4 pillars: Our commitment to a Transparent and Responsible Supply Chain, Our Responsibility to the Economy and Society, Our Responsibility to the Environment, and Our responsibility as an Employer.

 As one of the world's leading independent global companies (part of the Tanaka Group) working in the field of precious metals and covering all steps in the precious-metals value chain from refining to value-added products, we are committed to delivering high quality services while acting as a responsible and ethical participant in the global community.